Will Global Warming Ruin Christmas?

 The Union of Concerned Scientists is helping advance science-based solutions for a healthy, safe, and sustainable future and discussed some solutions.

 Reusability Is The Key

-Boosting energy efficiency to power our homes and cities could save a great deal of energy and money, if used in a more productive way.
-Also, one cannot emphasise enough how implementing renewable energy on a greater scale will help our environment.
-Being proven to reduce pollution, affordable and create new jobs, solar panels, geothermal and eolian energy are extremely competent means to harvest energy with the least damage to our Earth.
+Boosting energy efficiency to power our homes and cities could save a great deal of energy and money if used in a more productive way.
+Also, one cannot emphasize enough how implementing renewable energy on a greater scale will help our environment.
+Being proven to reduce pollution, affordable, and create new jobs, solar panels, geothermal and eolian energy are extremely competent means to harvest energy with the least damage to our Earth.